MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bootcfg-raw.md

 ---
 title: bootcfg raw
-description: Windows Commands topic for **bootcfg raw** - adds operating system load options specified as a string to an operating system entry in the **[operating systems]** section of the Boot.ini file.
+description: Windows Commands topic for bootcfg raw, which adds operating system load options, specified as a string, to an operating system entry in the operating system section of the Boot.ini file. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: e3458749-b0a0-460f-a022-3ff199a71f27

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: e3458749-b0a0-460f-a022-3ff199a71f27
 author: coreyp-at-msft